 Group 2 Development Permits are subject to specific requirements.
-The Planning Director may impose conditions to ensure the requirements of these Regulations are met.
-In addition to the uses expressly stated in this Section, commercial or industrial uses that are not identified as Conditional Uses are subject to the review procedures and requirements as other Group 2 uses.
+The designated County Planning Director may impose conditions to ensure the requirements of these Regulations are met.
+In addition to the uses expressly stated in this Section, commercial or residential multi-family uses that are not identified as Conditional Uses are subject to the review procedures and requirements as other Group 2 uses.